Subscribe for more!

 founder & editor

 She is an award-winning journalist, a former arts writer at The Standard and has reviewed comedy for Funny Women.
-She really doesn’t like star ratings and thinks reviewers should stop giving them.
+She really doesn’t like star ratings and thinks comedy reviewers should stop giving them.

 Georgia House